Frequently Asked Questions

 Do You Take My Insurance?

 The Couple and Family Clinic accepts CareFirst Blue Cross Blue Shield.
-For all other insurance companies, I am considered Out-of-Network.
-I strongly advocate for my clients to utilize their benefits.
-I advise all new clients to call their insurance carrier prior to their first appointment to see what Out-of-Network benefits may be utilized.
+For all other insurance companies, we are considered out-of-network providers.
+We strongly advocate for our clients to utilize their benefits.
+All new clients are advised to call their insurance carrier prior to their first appointment to see what out-of-network benefits may be utilized.
 If you do decide to use insurance, you may want to ask your insurance company:

 What are my out-of-network mental health benefits?